techwithlik/COMP2042_CW_hfylt4/README.md

 * The game automatically pauses if the frame loses focus.

 # Key changes made for Maintenance:
-* Performed Proper Spacing and Indentation,
+* Performed proper spacing and indentation,
-* Fixed access modifiers.
+* Improved access modifiers.
 Assigned variables to Final and set fields to Private,
-* Typecasting of Variables,
+* Typecasting of variables,
 * Removed disposable parameters, unused fields and imports,
 * Moved declarations from class constructors to inline,
 * Enhanced switch cases,
 * Break up and extracted large classes like Brick and Wall,
 * Organised classes into packages,
 * Added meaningful javadocs and comments,
+* Model-View-Controller pattern,
 * Used the Maven build tool

 # Key Additions: